 The aws:glue/crawler:Crawler resource, part of the Pulumi AWS provider, defines Glue crawlers that scan data sources, infer schemas, and populate the Glue Data Catalog with table metadata.
-This guide focuses on three capabilities: targeting S3, DynamoDB, and JDBC data sources, scheduling execution with cron expressions, and configuring table grouping and partition behavior.
+This guide focuses on three capabilities: targeting S3, DynamoDB, and JDBC data sources, scheduling and configuration, and schema change detection.

-Crawlers depend on IAM roles with appropriate permissions, Glue catalog databases to write metadata, and access to the data sources they scan.
+Crawlers depend on a Glue catalog database to write discovered tables, an IAM role with read permissions on data sources and write permissions to the catalog, and the data sources themselves.
 The examples are intentionally small.
-Combine them with your own IAM policies, catalog databases, and data infrastructure.
+Combine them with your own IAM policies, catalog databases, and data source infrastructure.

-Data lakes built on S3 need automated schema discovery to keep Glue Data Catalog tables synchronized with evolving data structures.
+Data lakes built on S3 need automated schema discovery to keep catalog tables synchronized with evolving data formats.
+Crawlers scan S3 paths and infer schemas from file contents, making data queryable via Athena and Spark.

 import * as pulumi from "@pulumi/pulumi";